 We offer commercial solutions to these challenges today and are developing innovative solutions for the future.
-We sell integrated power electronic systems commercially and currently have 22 integrated power electronic systems at eleven customer locations in the U.S. and Canada that provide voltage stabilization in transmission and distribution power grids.
-These transmission reliability systems enable power grids to operate closer to their thermal limits, which in many cases means the existing power grid can carry more power.
-Our HTS wire is expected to enable a new class of high capacity, environmentally benign and easy to install transmission and distribution cables that address power grid capacity issues by increasing the thermal limit of existing or new rights of way.
-We expect that our HTS wire will be utilized in a number of new HTS power cable demonstrations over the next several years.
-Our HTS dynamic synchronous condensers-AC rotating machines that generate or absorb reactive power to support and stabilize power grid voltage-are designed to increase power flow through existing transmission lines.
-Our first prototype machine is under development.
-It is expected to be evaluated during fiscal 2005 in a transmission grid operated by TVA, one of the largest public utilities in the U.S.
+We sell integrated power electronic systems and currently have 36 integrated power electronic systems at 19 customer locations in the U.S., Canada and Europe that provide voltage stabilization in transmission and distribution power grids and clean power for industrial operations.
+These transmission reliability and industrial power quality systems enable power grids to operate closer to their thermal limits, which in many cases means the existing power grid can carry more power, and increase the productivity and reduce the costs of manufacturing operations that are sensitive to the quality of electric power.

+We believe our HTS wire will enable a new class of high capacity, environmentally benign and easy to install transmission and distribution cables that address power grid capacity issues by increasing the thermal limit of existing or new rights of way.
+We expect that our HTS wire will be utilized in an increasing number of new HTS power cable demonstrations over the next several years.
+Our HTS dynamic synchronous condensers-AC rotating machines that generate or absorb reactive power to support and stabilize power grid voltage-are designed to increase both the reliability of power grids and the power flow through existing transmission lines.
+Our first prototype machine is undergoing acceptance testing in a transmission grid operated by TVA, one of the largest public utilities in the U.S. We expect that this prototype product will successfully meet the criteria for acceptance and that TVA, which has ordered the first five commercial HTS dynamic synchronous condensers, will release the orders to production in calendar year 2005.
+We expect to ship the first commercial HTS dynamic synchronous condenser to TVA in our fiscal year ending March 31, 2006.

 Power Quality.
 Distinct from the issue of power reliability is the problem of power quality.
-Power quality anomalies (most commonly voltage "sags," which are momentary drops in the voltage in power grids) are an expected part of normal power grid operations, such as reclosure operations used to clear electrical faults in power grids.
+Power quality anomalies (most commonly voltage "sags," which are momentary drops in the voltage in power grids) are an expected part of normal power grid operations, such as re-closure operations used to clear electrical faults in power grids.